3 years full-time (plus optional placement year)

 Teaching is delivered by academic scientists with additional contributions from clinical researchers.
 Throughout your course there will be strong links between your studies, scientific research and clinical applications.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 You may be taught by the following methods:

-You will attend lectures where we will deliver stimulating and thought-provoking perspectives on the major global challenges in Biomedical Science of the 21st century.
+You will attend lectures where we will deliver stimulating and thought-provoking perspectives on the major global challenges in biosciences of the 21st century.

 Practicals are designed to help you to develop laboratory skills and to become familiar with a wide range of practical techniques, training you to use methods precisely and encouraging you to objectively assess the reliability of your results.